Y-Harsha-Vardhan/Sem-3/Notes/Quantitative Finance/Week 3 Time Series Analysis.md

 ## What?

-Time series analysis is a crucial tool in financial markets used to study and forecast the behaviour of various financial variables like stock prices, interest rates and exchange rates.
+Time series analysis is a crucial tool in financial markets used to study and forecast the behavior of various financial variables like stock prices, interest rates and exchange rates.

 A time series refers to a collection of data points recorded at different time intervals for a particular variable.
 Examples include a company’s quarterly sales, daily stock returns, or monthly currency exchange rates.
 What sets time series data apart is that each observation is tied to a specific point in time, maintaining a chronological order.

 ## Characteristics

-Time series data often shows specific patterns that are important to recognise for accurate analysis and forecasting:
+Time series data often shows specific patterns that are important to recognize for accurate analysis and forecasting:

 1. **Trends:** These are long-term movements in the data, showing a consistent rise or fall over time.
 2. **Seasonality**: Time series may follow recurring patterns at fixed intervals, such as daily, weekly, or yearly, due to seasonal effects.